pallix/bobkonf2023-elixir-workshop/tapa_enumerables/README.md

 What happened?

-But structs do not implement the Enumerable protocol so this will fail:
+But structs do not implement the Enumerable protocol (a protocol is a bit like an interface in other languages) so this will fail: `Enum.each(tree, &IO.inspect/1)`.
-`Enum.each(tree, &IO.inspect/1)`.
 See the discussion on the [Elixir forum](https://elixirforum.com/t/access-behaviour-on-structs/11003/2) if you want to understand why or just skip to the next tapa, it's not really important for this workshop!